 Upgraded from DPX to AVIII in early 2010, this machine is used principally to run less routine experiments which require more user input.
 These include 2D experiments, most frequently C-H correlation, NOESY and COSY, multinuclear and variable temperature experiments.
-The spectrometer is fitted with an MAS control unit and an exchangeable solids probe for solid-state NMR.
-Users can submit work for this instrument to the departmental service if they so wish, however they are encouraged to carry out their own experiments and learn more about the fascinating world of NMR spectroscopy.
-Again, all data is kept for ever and users are encouraged to carry out their own processing.
+The spectrometer is equipped with an ATMA BB(F)O probe.
+In addition, the console hosts a MAS control unit and we have exchangeable probes for solid-state CP-MAS and HRMAS.
+Automated operation utilises ‘SampleCase’ 24-holder sample-changer.
+Users can submit work for this instrument to the departmental service, however, they are encouraged to carry out their own experiments and learn more about the fascinating world of NMR spectroscopy.

 NMReady 60 ‘BENCHTOP’